 “We are shaped by our thoughts; we become what we think.
 When the mind is pure, joy follows like a shadow that never leaves”

-Lasting joy isn’t found in our physical possessions or circumstances, e.g., home renovation projects, on sandy beaches, or in the latest technology.
+Lasting joy isn’t found in our physical possessions or circumstances, home renovation projects, on sandy beaches, or in the latest technology.
 Eventually the walls get dirty and we have to paint again, our bodies will become tired and we’ll need another getaway, and in twelve months or so our phones will slow down again and we’ll have to upgrade for another $700 or more.

 In the same vein, if we want our lives to be full of joy we’ll have to get rid of some old stuff in order to make room for lasting joy.
+We do that by washing our minds with God’s word and replacing old thoughts with new thoughts.

-Five ways we can maintain our joy…
+Five ways we can discover and maintain our joy…

 Is there guilt keeping you from Jesus?
 Right now is the perfect time to say good bye to guilt, receive the joy that comes when we confess our sins and unburden ourselves of guilt and shame. (see Hebrews 9:14 and John 1:29)

 What are some of the blessings you haven’t acknowledged in your life?
 Start counting them and count them often! (read any of the Apostle Paul’s letters to the churches while he was IN prison – Ephesians, Philippians, Colossians, and Philemon—he never stopped counting his blessings.
 In fact, in his letter to the Philippians believers he encourages them to rejoice in spite of their suffering and anxiety, and to continue to look to Christ as the object of their faith and hope, and the source of their joy).
+When our eyes are focused on Jesus anything is possible; worship sessions sets prisoners free.

 - Maintain healthy relationships with healthy people.
 Social butterflies and people-pleasers may struggle the most here.
 I was one of those people-I wanted to remain friends with people I had known from different seasons of my life.
 I didn’t want to hurt anyone’s feelings and I didn’t want anyone to think that I was suddenly better than them because I decided to follow Jesus but I also knew some of my relationships didn’t benefit me and some negatively affected my emotional health.
 People who “dumped” on me or were constant complainers made my anxiety worse.
 I had to clean up my circle of friends especially when I was struggling with stress, anxiety, and heartache.
 In creating emotional and physical space from unhealthy relationships I was able to cultivate healthy relationships.